Grace

 Grace Ryan

-Most recently, Grace was thrilled to be a 2025 Summer Studio Artist with Florentine Opera Company in Milwaukee, making her professional debut singing the role of the notorious Justice Ruth Bader-Ginsburg in Scalia/Ginsburg (Wang).
+Upcoming engagements include Studio Artist positions at both Opera Neo and Finger Lakes Opera this summer, covering the title role in Louise Bertin's Fausto with Opera Neo and singing Cherubino in Le nozze di Figaro with FLO.
+Last summer, Grace was thrilled to be a 2025 Summer Studio Artist with Florentine Opera Company in Milwaukee, making her professional debut singing the role of the notorious Justice Ruth Bader-Ginsburg in Scalia/Ginsburg (Wang).

 Grace received her degrees in Vocal Performance and Music Education at DePaul University in Chicago in 2024, where she studied with tenor Scott Ramsay.
 Within her undergraduate career, she performed extensively with DePaul Opera Theatre, as Nancy in Albert Herring (Britten), Presendia in Dark Sisters (Muhly), and Emma Jones in Street Scene (Weill).
 She was regularly featured as a soloist with DePaul Chamber Choir, DePaul Symphonic Orchestra and the DePaul Baroque Ensemble.
 In the Chicagoland opera scene, Grace performed as Tessa in The Gondoliers with The Savoyaires, and in the chorus of H.M.S.
 Pinafore with the Gilbert & Sullivan Opera Company.
 At DePaul, Grace cross-trained in vocal jazz, performing with the university Vocal Jazz Ensemble, and co-founded the university's largest musical theatre student organization, providing performance opportunities to non-majors.
 She also served as a Teaching Artist in Chicago Public Schools, providing private lessons in piano and voice to students of all backgrounds.

+A Chicago native, Grace has been overjoyed to sing the Star Spangled Banner at Wrigley Field for the Chicago Cubs for three consecutive seasons in a row.
 Outside of the world of opera, Grace has a strong background in musical theatre and dance, and has a passion for education and sharing the fine arts with the next generation.
+When she is not performing, she loves Pilates classes, swimming, going on hikes with her partner and their puppy Cannoli, and hoping for a One Direction reunion.

 Gallery